Erodibility: Shear stress model

+This model can also be applied to soils.
+In this case, the erodibility, K$\tau$, can be estimated using a hole erosion test or a jet erosion test.

 Unit stream power model

 An alternative model for bedrock erosion is the unit stream power, which assumes that erosion rates are proportional to the potential energy loss of the water per unit area:

-where $K_\omega$ is the erodability, and $\omega$ is the unit stream power, which is easily calculated as:
+where $K_\omega$ is the erodibility, and $\omega$ is the unit stream power, which is easily calculated as:

 where Q is the water discharge of the river [m3/s], and W is the width of the river channel [m].

-Relative differences in long-term erodability can be estimated by quantifying the erosion response under similar climatic and topographic conditions with different rock lithology.
+Relative differences in long-term erodibility can be estimated by quantifying the erosion response under similar climatic and topographic conditions with different rock lithology.